 Spend an afternoon at the Eliot Ness Museum, Coudersport Ice Mine, Coudersport Theatre or the nearby Pennsylvania Lumber Museum.
 The Hotel Crittenden whips up awesome meals when you get back from exploring.

 It’s a small town in the middle of “nowhere.”
 I cannot tell you why I love this place so much, but I do.
 I get John-Muir-type feelings when I’m there.
 Maybe it’s the lack of cell service, the beautiful scenery or the relative comfort it offers.

 Whatever it is, I plan on visiting Coudersport a lot more in the future.
 I hope to see you there.

-Christian Alexandersen ran one mile at each of Pennsylvania’s 121 state parks in 2021 and has been sharing with us stories and tips from his journey.
-To more blog posts from Christian and other PPFF guest bloggers, visit our News page.
+Christian Alexandersen ran one mile in each of Pennsylvania’s 121 state parks in 2021 and has been sharing with us stories and tips from his journey.
+To read more blog posts from Christian and other PPFF guest bloggers, visit our News page.

 Join us for a Livestream Lunch Hour with Christian!
 Christian is joining PPFF to celebrate the #ExtraGive on Friday, November 19.
 No registration needed, just visit our Facebook page or YouTube channel at 12pm!

 Subscribe to our weekly e-blast to stay up to date on News, Events, and Blog posts!